 The art of freebies can be applied to your art career.
 Think of what you pass out for free already.
 Business cards probably come first to mind.
 As a professional artist, I have learned that quality free items are worth the dollar, including quality business cards.
-In addition to business cards, I pass out social networking cards, stickers, pens, exhibition catalogs, water bottles, balloons and buttons.
-The more free materials you can get in someone’s hands that have your name and contact info on it, the more likely that your stuff will linger in their hands and less likely to head to the trash.
+In addition to business cards, I pass out social networking cards, stickers, pens, exhibition catalogs, water bottles, balloons, and buttons.
+The more free materials you can get in someone’s hands that have your name and contact info on it, the more likely it that your stuff will linger in their hands and less likely to head to the trash.

 The point of the freebie is advertising.
 Here are some basic guidelines to help you navigate freebies: